Measles

 Modified measles is a milder form of measles that occurs in individuals who have received serum immunoglobulin after their exposure to the measles virus.
 Similar but milder symptoms and signs may still occur, but the incubation period may be as long as 21 days.

 Atypical measles occurs in individuals who were vaccinated with the original killed-virus measles vaccine between 1963 and 1967 and who have incomplete immunity.
-After exposure to the measles virus, a mild or subclinical prodrome of fever, headache, abdominal pain, and myalgias precedes a rash that begins on the hands and feet and spreads centripetally.
+After exposure to the wild measles virus, a mild or subclinical prodrome of fever, headache, abdominal pain, and myalgias precedes a rash that begins on the hands and feet and spreads centripetally.
 The eruption is accentuated in the skin folds and may be macular, vesicular, petechial, or urticarial.
-The live-attenuated vaccine replaced the killed vaccine in 1967 and is not associated with atypical measles.
+Atypical measles tends to be of longer duration and more severe than regular measles and is marked by a prolonged high fever and pneumonitis.

 Physical Examination